 lets start step by step carrot halwa or gajar halwa recipe:

 1: first is the tedious job of grating carrots. use a food processor for quick results.

-2: mix the almond milk and carrot together in a pan or kadai/wok.
+2: mix the almond milk (or regular dairy milk) and carrots together in a pan or kadai/wok.

 3: put the pan on fire and bring the whole carrot – almond mixture to a gentle boil on a low or medium flame. better to cook on a low or medium flame as slow cooking gives a better taste and the mixture does not have less chances to stick to the pan. use a heavy based non reactive pan or a non stick pan or wok to make the halwa.